-The course is a sequential course to HwSt 124 and examines in depth and complexity the indigenous Hawaiian national epic saga of Pele and Hi'iaka.
+A sequential course to HwSt 124.
+Examines in depth and complexity the indigenous Hawaiian national epic saga of Pele and Hi'iaka.
 It includes a deeper and rigorous study of Hawaiian philosophy, religious beliefs, intricate poetry forms, lifestyles and practices, world views and values.
 (3 lec hrs.)